mdn/translated-content/files/zh-cn/web/web_components/index.md

 {{Compat}}

-## 另见
+## 参见

-- [webcomponents.org](https://www.webcomponents.org/) — site featuring web components examples, tutorials, and other information.
+- [Open Web Components](https://open-wc.org/) — Guides, tools and libraries for developing web components.
+- [DataFormsJS](https://www.dataformsjs.com/) — Open source web components library — Set of Web Components that can be used to build Single Page Apps (SPA), Display JSON data from API's and Web Services, and bind data to different elements on screen.
+All Web Components are plain JavaScript and require no build process.
+- [FAST](https://www.fast.design/) is a web component library built by Microsoft which offers several packages to leverage depending on your project needs.
+[Fast Element](https://github.com/microsoft/fast/tree/master/packages/web-components/fast-element) is a lightweight means to easily build performant, memory-efficient, standards-compliant Web Components.
+[Fast Foundation](https://github.com/microsoft/fast/tree/master/packages/web-components/fast-foundation) is a library of Web Component classes, templates, and other utilities built on fast-element intended to be composed into registered Web Components.
-- [Hybrids](https://github.com/hybridsjs/hybrids) — Open source web components library, which favors plain objects and pure functions over `class` and this syntax.
+- [Hybrids](https://github.com/hybridsjs/hybrids) — Open source web components library, which favors plain objects and pure functions over `class` and `this` syntax.
 It provides a simple and functional API for creating custom elements.
-- [Polymer](https://www.polymer-project.org/) — Google's web components framework — a set of polyfills, enhancements, and examples.
-Currently the easiest way to use web components cross-browser.
+- [Lit](https://lit.dev/) — Google's web components library, the core of which is a component base class designed to reduce boilerplate while providing reactive state, scoped styles, and a declarative template system.
-- [Snuggsi.es](https://github.com/devpunks/snuggsi#readme) — Easy Web Components in \~1kB _Including polyfill_ — All you need is a browser and basic understanding of HTML, CSS, and JavaScript classes to be productive.
+- [Snuggsi](https://github.com/devpunks/snuggsi#readme) — Easy Web Components in \~1kB _Including polyfill_ — All you need is a browser and basic understanding of HTML, CSS, and JavaScript classes to be productive.
 - [Slim.js](https://github.com/slimjs/slim.js) — Open source web components library — a high-performant library for rapid and easy component authoring; extensible and pluggable and cross-framework compatible.
-- [Smart.js](https://www.htmlelements.com/) — Web Components library with simple API for creating cross-browser custom elements.
 - [Stencil](https://stenciljs.com/) — Toolchain for building reusable, scalable design systems in web components.
+- [omi](https://tencent.github.io/omi/) - Front End Cross-Frameworks Framework